-- To preserve and promote the professional ethics and rights and welfare of teachers and researchers of Mathematics. - To work continuously for promoting Mathematics, maintaining good relations with the national and international educational and academic organizations. - To work for increasing the popularity of Mathematics in local levels.
+- To enhance the academic Excellency in studying, teaching, research and applications in Mathematics. - To preserve and promote the professional ethics and rights and welfare of teachers and researchers of Mathematics. - To work continuously for promoting Mathematics, maintaining good relations with the national and international educational and academic organizations. - To work for increasing the popularity of Mathematics in local levels.